ABbiodiversity/species-web-dev/README.md

 Pages consume the data fetched from the API.
 The TOC pages for each species group and the individual species pages use their own components to display the information and images.

+The species pages contain a comments section.
+Comments by species can be reviewed [here](https://disqus.com/home/forums/abmisc/).

 ## JSON API